dhpour/x-scroll-archive/README.md

 ```

 ## Configuration
 To archive only specific languages, add them to `LANG` variable in `.env` file.
-To archive all posts, do not add `LANG` variable in your `.env` file:
+To archive all posts, remove the `LANG` variable from your `.env` file:

 ```
 LANG=fa,und,ar